Delivering Speaking Style in Low-resource Voice Conversion with Multi-factor Constraints: Experiments

 \subsubsection{Comparison of different speaker models}

-In MFC-StyleVC, instead of using a pre-trained SV model to obtain the speaker embedding for the speaker timbre constraint, the speaker indicator, which is optimized with a contrastive learning method is proposed.
-Here, we would like to show the superiority of this method compared with SV-based method.
+In MFC-StyleVC, the speaker indicator, which is optimized with a contrastive learning method, is proposed for the speaker timbre constraint.
+Here, we would like to show the performance of the speaker indicator in clustering speakers.
 The quantified performances are shown in Table~\ref{exp:speaker_model}, in which the cosine similarity of inter and intra speakers is presented.
-As can be seen, speaker embeddings obtained by the SV-model and speaker indicator present a similar performance in terms of inter-speaker similarity, which is obviously better than that achieved by the speaker classifier.
-However, the intra-speaker similarity achieved by the SV model does not outperform that obtained by the classifier model, and even get worse performance.
-In contrast, the speaker indicator model gets much higher intra-speaker similarity and also lower inter-speaker similarity, indicating the good design of the speaker indicator.
+As can be seen, speaker embeddings obtained by the SV model and speaker indicator present a similar performance in terms of inter-speaker similarity, which is obviously better than that achieved by the speaker classifier.
+However, the intra-speaker similarity achieved by the SV model does not outperform that obtained by the classifier model and even gets worse performance.
+In contrast, the speaker indicator model gets higher intra-speaker similarity and also lower inter-speaker similarity, indicating the good design of the speaker indicator.